Information About Murage - Milton Keynes tutor - (3 reviews)

 This is how 2 referees rated Murage:

-I specialise in teaching economics and EPQ (Extended Project Qualification) at A Levels.
+I am a freelance university lecturer of economics, econometrics and quantitative methods with an MSc in Applied Economics from Imperial College London (distinction in economics).
+I specialise in teaching economics to both A Levels and Undergraduate students.
 Majority of my A Level students are high achievers who are targeting high grades to enter top universities.
-I also teach Applied Statistics, Quantitative Methods, Research Methods, Statistical Modelling, Data Analysis and Spreadsheet Modelling; designing, planning and managing Dissertation Projects to university students at both Undergraduate and Master’s level.
+I also teach Statistics, Decision Mathematics, Quantitative Methods, Operational Research, Research Methods, Statistical Modelling, Data Analysis and Spreadsheet Modelling; designing, planning and managing Dissertation Projects to university students at both Undergraduate and Master’s level.

 As a qualified teacher of secondary mathematics, former Associate Lecturer at University of Northampton Business School, private tutor at University of Buckingham and currently a freelance university tutor I understand what it takes to excel at A levels and University.
 75% of my A Level students passed well beyond their target grades.
 70% of my former university students now work in elite professions from architecture, banking, finance, engineering, oil and gas.
 A few now run their own businesses and charities; while some undergraduate students continued to study at master’s level.
 Majority of my masters students have been senior corporate managers.
 This is what motivates me as a tutor.